digicademy/hydra-scraper/README.md

 The commands listed below illustrate possible command-line arguments.
 They refer to specific projects that use this scraper, but the commands should work with any other page using the indicated formats.
-Depending on your operating system, you may need to use `python3` instead of `python`.
+If you run the container, replace `python go.py` with `podman compose run hydra-scraper`.
+You may need to use `docker` instead of `podman`, or `python3` instead of `python`.

 ### NFDI4Culture